Decades of dead-souled, dead music in zombie filled arenas headlined by people like Dylan.

 To be hanging over Woody Guthrie sucking at Guthrie’s socialist soul while he lay paralysed, to echo Pete Seeger and still to learn nothing.
 Instead to fall into mythomania.
 To develop a mild case of the messiah –occasionally, unconvincingly disavowed.

-Dylan got a education that mastered and extended musical forms.
+Dylan got an education that mastered and extended musical forms.
 But he spaffed buckets of his blood against a wall.
-He didn’t moan about the environment or injustice (Do Jesse James and Hurricane Carter count?) but about the twists and turns of relationships where, unreconstructed, he possessed most of the agency.
+After a while, Dylan stopped complaining about war.
+He didn’t write about the environment or injustice or any of that stuff (Do Jesse James and Hurricane Carter count?) but about the twists and turns of relationships where, unreconstructed, he possessed most of the agency.
 Or, at the very least, he had God on his side.

 This is the essence of cultural appropriation.
 To squeeze the juice out of other people’s music.
 It is the dark end of the street of cultural appropriation because it decontextualises, depoliticises; White Rock and Roll; Clapton kick-starting Rock against Racism when he expressed his obnoxious support for Enoch.
 Miles Copeland and Son kick starting The Police.
 If Dylan wanted to talk properly about Kennedy’s murder and not just pose, he would have fingered James Angleton.